-Vodafone’s pay as you go plans are called Big Value Bundles and there are five different bundles you can choose from.
+The carrier’s pay as you go plans are called Vodafone Big Value Bundles and there are five different bundles you can choose from.
 Vodafone also provides a unique PAYG option called Pay As You Go 1 for occasional mobile users, who don’t want to top-up every month.

 Vodafone Big Value Bundles start at £10 (3GB data, 250 minutes), followed by £15, £20 and £30 deals.
 The Unlimited Big Value Bundle is the most expensive PAYG deal, priced at £50 and it comes with unlimited minutes, texts & data.
 The £30 & Unlimited Bundle are the only 5G ready bundles.